culturestate/secondskype/README.md

-secondskype
+SecondSkype
 ===========

-Quickly launch a second Skype instance on OS X
+Quickly launch a second Skype instance on Mac OS X

+*Requires administrative privileges to launch the second instance*

+**How To Use**

+1. Download and run SecondSkype.app